Egypt holidays

 Local time: Egypt is 2 hours ahead of GMT/UK time.

-Flight time from UK: The flight time to Egypt is around 5 hours.
+Flight time from the UK: The flight time to Egypt is around 5 hours.

 Tourist information: Find out more from the Egyptian Tourism Authority.

-Visa / health: Before your holiday to Egypt, check the FCDO website for recommendations and advice on visas and health.
+Travel advice: Before your holiday to Egypt, check the FCDO website for recommendations and advice on visas, health and more.

 Top holiday destinations in Egypt: